Naziyafirdoz/retail-sales-analysis-python/README.md

-# 🛒 Retail Sales Performance Analysis
+🛒 Retail Sales Performance Analysis

-## 📌 Overview
+📌 Overview

-This project analyzes retail transaction data to uncover sales trends, customer behavior, and business insights using Python (Pandas).
+This project performs end-to-end analysis on retail transaction data to identify revenue trends, customer behavior, and actionable business insights using Python (Pandas).

-## 📊 Key Features
+📊 Key Features
-- Data cleaning and preprocessing
-- Feature engineering (time-based & customer segmentation)
-- Revenue analysis by category, gender, and time
-- Customer behavior analysis
-- Data visualization using Matplotlib

-## 📈 Key Insights
-- Electronics category generated highest revenue
-- Female customers contributed slightly more sales
-- May recorded peak sales (seasonal demand)
-- Weekend sales are higher than weekdays
-- Adults are the most valuable customer segment
+Performed data cleaning and preprocessing (handled duplicates, datatype conversion) Engineered new features such as Year, Month, Day Type, Age Group, and Order Priority Conducted revenue analysis across product categories, gender, and time dimensions Identified high-value transactions and customer segments Built visualizations using Matplotlib to uncover trends and patterns 📈 Key Insights & Business Recommendations
+Electronics generated the highest revenue, indicating strong demand → Recommend increasing inventory and targeted marketing in this category
+Female customers contributed slightly higher total sales, suggesting potential for targeted campaigns and personalized offers May recorded peak revenue (seasonal trend) → Business should plan promotions and stock in advance during this period Weekend sales are higher than weekdays, indicating increased customer activity → Optimize staffing and marketing during weekends
+Adults (25–45) are the highest spending segment → Focus loyalty programs and premium offerings on this group 📊 Key Metrics
+Total Transactions: 1000+
+Dataset Size: ~1000 rows × 9+ columns
+Top Performing Category: Electronics
+Peak Sales Month: May

-## 🛠 Tools Used
+🛠 Tools Used
-- Python
+Python
-- Pandas
+Pandas
-- Matplotlib
+Matplotlib

-## 🚀 Outcome
+🚀 Outcome
-Generated actionable business insights and exported cleaned datasets.
+Delivered end-to-end data analysis pipeline from raw data to insights Generated actionable business recommendations for improving revenue Exported cleaned datasets and summary reports for further use